Beasts of Ephesus

 Susan B. Anthony, who died 14 years before passage of the 19th Amendment giving women the right to vote, was honored as the first real (non-allegorical) American woman on circulating U.S. coinage with her appearance on the Susan B. Anthony dollar.
 The coin, approximately the size of a U.S. quarter, was minted for only four years, 1979, 1980, 1981, and 1999.
 Anthony dollars were minted for circulation at the Philadelphia and Denver mints for all four years, and at the San Francisco mint for the first three production years.

-Posted in Historic Figures, History, Inspiring Stories, Profiles, Women | Tagged: , , , , , | Leave a Comment »
+Posted in Historic Figures, History, Inspiring Stories, Profiles, Women | Tagged: , , , , , | 1 Comment »

 Dog Hair May Provide Insight on Cancer